euank/include-repo/README.md

 include_repo!(SOURCE_CODE);
 // Expands to:
 // const SOURCE_CODE: [u8; 999] = [128, 80, ...];
+// The bag of bytes is a tarball, so serve it with a .tar extension please!

 // Do whatever you want with 'SOURCE_CODE'; hint, you may wish to use
 // `&SOURCE_CODE[..]` since most fnctions don't take fixed-size arrays of exactly